 While AI attacks have been around since 2007, the threats they present within IoT are becoming increasingly more prominent.
 Hackers now can build AI-powered tools that are faster, easier to scale, and more efficient than humans, to carry out their attacks.
 This poses a serious threat within the IoT ecosystem.
 While the tactics and elements of traditional IoT threats presented by cyber attackers will look the same, the magnitude, automation, and customization of AI-powered attacks will make them increasingly hard to battle.

-Fighting and monitoring threats against your business is necessary for business continuity and security; however, the process is extremely complex and time-consuming.
+Fighting and monitoring IoT risks against your business is necessary for business continuity and security; however, the process is extremely complex and time-consuming.
 A recent release within SecurityScorecard empowers users to see, act, and report on IoT risk within your organization.
-SecurityScorecard’s Sentinel is the next-generation scanning engine that supports SecurityScorecard’s on-demand ratings and allows businesses to manage and report cybersecurity risk more efficiently, while also maintaining government mandates, company risk management standards, and awareness of ever-changing cybersecurity threats.
-Organizations need modern and intricate security ratings and assessment platforms to address the threats of today and predict the needs of tomorrow.
-SecurityScorecards Sentinel does just that.
-We invite you to explore more of Sentinel's offerings and request a demo to see how it can work for your business.
+SecurityScorecard’s Attack Surface Intelligence solution is the next-generation scanning engine that detects unknown threats and allows businesses to manage and report cybersecurity risk more efficiently, while also maintaining government mandates, company risk management standards, and awareness of ever-changing cybersecurity threats.
+Organizations need modern and intricate security ratings and assessment platforms to address today’s threats and predict tomorrow’s needs.
+Attack Surface Intelligence does just that.
+We invite you to explore more of SecurityScorecard’s offerings and request a demo to see how it can work for your business.